SciDataContainer/SciDataContainer/README.md

 >>> register("py", "txt")
 ```

 If you want to register another Python object, you need to provide a conversion class which can convert this object to and from a bytes string.
 This class should be inherited from `scidatacontainer.FileBase`.
-The storage of NumPy arrays for example is realized by the following code
+The storage of NumPy arrays for example may be realized by the following code
 ```
 import io
 import numpy as np